M05F3T/P2/README.md

 DEVSECRET = "INSERT OAUTH SECRET KEY HERE"

 The keys SHOULD be sorrounded by qoutation marks.
-Save the keys to a .env file. dont give the file a name, it's supposed to be just ".env".
+Save the keys to a .env file.
+Do not give the file a name, it's supposed to be just ".env".
 DO NOT share these keys with anyone since these keys grants access to your trello account.

 ### Installing